 As promised, I’ve gathered my notes and tried to type up a summary of the fireside I recently taught (for both women and young women) called “The Beauty Paradox: The Surprising Relationship between Righteousness, Self-Image and Power.”
-The link to my quotes, references and study materials is here.
+The links to my quotes, references and study materials are all listed at the bottom of this post.
 Sorry, but there was no way to do this briefly and do it justice.
 Grab a cup of cocoa and settle in for a while.

 There is opposition in all things.